crystallabs/event_handler/README.md

 my.on ClickedEvent, handler
 ```

-And at the end of methods without explicit return type:
+At the end of methods without explicit return type:

 ```crystal
 def on_clicked(e : ClickedEvent)